 The goal is for every student to be proficient on every learning target.
 This will give our students their best possible chance to be successful in their future careers and/or college or other training after high school.
-For this reason, all students are given the opportunity to retake summative assessments based on the following policy:
+For this reason, all students are given the opportunity to retake summative assessments as long as the student does the additional practice required by the teacher to ensure improved performance.
+After a summative assessment retake, the most recent score is entered into PowerSchool, not an average of the previous scores, since we want to report the most current and accurate data about the student's progress.